tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/31_The_Psycho-Empathic_Dimension.md

 ## Article 1

-### SEO-Optimized Title: Unraveling Your Emotional World: How Quantum Mindfulness Explains the Science of Feeling
+### Unraveling Your Emotional World: How Quantum Mindfulness Explains the Science of Feeling

 **Article Body:**